Highline Community College

 This is an introductory-level lecture and activity based course focused on geologic hazards in the Pacific Northwest: earthquakes, tsunami, volcanic eruptions, and landslides.
 Students are required to access the regional hazards and the personal risks to their homes and their communities from all four hazards.
 Student work is accessed in a capstone paper/project where they describe the regional/local hazards and evaluate their personal and community risk.

-: restricted access
+Course URL: restricted access

 Lecture and lab

 This is a general education course with no prerequisites.
 It is predominately attended by non-science majors fulfilling a science distribution credit, but sometimes nets the department a few geology majors.
 Our students live in the local area (South King County between Seattle and Tacoma) and the hazards we cover impact their communities directly.
 Some live in lahar inundation zones of Mt.
 Rainier, others live on steep bluffs prone to landslides, and all have earthquake hazards associated with both the Cascadia Subduction Zone and shallow crustal faults like the Tacoma or Seattle faults.
 It is a very demanding class with significant writing requirements.